-There must be a clear delineation at the onset of advertising the event as to the amount of the entry fee, which that is considered fair market value for the benefit being received and verbiage outlining any amount given above that threshold will be eligible for a tax receipt.
+There must be a clear delineation at the onset of advertising the event as to the amount of the entry fee that is considered fair market value for the benefit being received and verbiage outlining that any amount given above that threshold is eligible for a tax receipt.

 A common example of this is entry fees for participating in a golf tournament.
-In order to qualify for a tax receipt, event advertising must make it clear that there is a specified portion to cover the golf fees and a specified portion as a donation (for example: \$150 to enter: \$100 for golfing and \$50 as a donation).
-The key is to ensure that whatever the amount is, is over and above fair market value for what it would actually cost to play golf, and the amount above that fair market value qualifies for a tax receipt.
+To qualify for a tax receipt, event advertising must make it clear that there is a specified portion to cover the golf fees and a specified portion as a donation (for example: \$150 to enter: \$100 for golfing and \$50 as a donation).
+The key is to ensure that the amount eligible for a tax receipt is over and above fair market value for what it would actually cost to play golf.

-If a workplace decides to pay a portion of the costs, and is asking the participant to pay the remaining portion of the cost plus a donation, the participant is still only eligible for a tax receipt above fair market value, regardless of who paid.
-Using the above example where a golf game costs \$100 fair market value, but the employer is paying \$50 and they are only asking the participant for \$100: \$50 for the remaining golf fee and \$50 as a donation.
-This means they are still only eligible for a \$50 tax receipt, as that is the portion above fair market value.
+If a workplace decides to pay a portion of the costs and is asking the participant to pay the remaining portion of the cost plus a donation, the participant is still only eligible for a tax receipt above fair market value, regardless of who paid.
+Using the above example where a golf game costs \$100 fair market value, but the employer is paying \$50 and they are only asking the participant for \$100, \$50 for the remaining golf fee and \$50 as a donation, they are still only eligible for a \$50 tax receipt as that is the portion above fair market value.

-Examples of special events that don't qualify for a tax receipt:
+Examples of special events that don't qualify for a tax receipt